 If you are applying for the nursing degree, you must provide SAT or ACT scores.
 You may submit scores for all other majors, though they are not required to.
 Norwich “super-scores” each test, and records only the best scores that you have received.

 Please submit your college transcript and a copy of your high school degree or transcript.
-Your college level courses will be evaluated for acceptable transfer credit towards Norwich degree completion.
-Often, we will require your course descriptions or syllabi in order to evaluate your credits for transfer.
+Your college-level courses will be evaluated for acceptable transfer credit toward Norwich degree completion.
+At the time of application, you may be asked to submit an additional Transcript Evaluation by a third-party company.

 Deadlines & Timelines